evancz/guide.elm-lang.org/types/union_types.md

   ...
 ```

-Again, we need to use a `case` expression to work with our `User` type.
-Say we want to get a users photo:
+Now that we have a representation of a user, lets say we want to get a photo of them to show next to their posts.
+Again, we need to use a `case` expression to work with our `User` type:

 ```elm
 userPhoto : User -> String